lumeland/blog/posts/lume-3.md

 adds a new layer of complexity.

-In Lume 2, the `esbuild` plugin delegates all this complexity to [esm.sh](https://esm.sh/), that can transform any NPM and JSR package to simple HTTP imports that are easier to manage.
-But this solution has its problems in form of multiple configuration options (`deps`, `pin`, `alias`, `standalone`, `exports`, etc) and there are many packages that don't work well after passing them through esm.sh.
+In Lume 2, the `esbuild` plugin delegates all this complexity to [esm.sh](https://esm.sh/), which transforms any NPM or JSR package to simple HTTP imports that are easier to manage.
+But this solution has its problems with multiple configuration options (`deps`, `pin`, `alias`, `standalone`, `exports`, etc) and there are many packages that don't work well after passing them through esm.sh.

-In Lume 3 the `esbuild` plugin uses the [esbuild-deno-loader](https://jsr.io/@luca/esbuild-deno-loader) plugin created by Luca Casonato, member of the Deno team.
-This will make the bundling of your code more reliable and compatible with how Deno works.
+In Lume 3 the `esbuild` plugin uses the [esbuild-deno-loader](https://jsr.io/@luca/esbuild-deno-loader) plugin created by Luca Casonato, a member of the Deno team.
+This will make your bundled code more reliable and compatible with how Deno works.

 ## `basename` improvements

-In Lume 2, the `basename` variable allows to change the name of a file or directory.
+In Lume 2, the `basename` variable allows changing the name of a file or directory.
 When missing, it's automatically defined by Lume using the page filename.
 For example, the page `/posts/first-post.md` has the basename `first-post`.